-How to Develop and Facilitate the Community at a Coworking Space
+How to Develop Community at a Coworking Space

 Coworking space can be a great platform for creating an atmosphere where people can have great free time as well as spend working hours effectively.
 The main task for a coworking space manager is nurturing community and developing the feeling of partnership and belonging to this community among users.
 And this is the moment when you need a bunch of advice on how to develop strong community at a coworking space.
 Let’s talk more about it and how to use coworking software to support community management and develop relations inside coworking space.